shiningsunnyday/polymer_walk/rebuttal_1.md

-*<strong>Summary:</strong>*

-*The authors propose to tackle the case of learning effective molecular graph representations in data scarcity regimes.
-They do this by expressing string priors on the molecular fragments that are available (e.g. via expert fragmentation).
-They then represent the molecular graph via a random walk over context sensitive transition (i.e. attachment) rules.
-They show good empirical comparative results in property prediction and generation tasks w.r.t.
-SOTA connectionist approaches.*

-*<strong>Strengths And Weaknesses:</strong>*

-*Pro:*
-* *interesting example of how to integrate domain expert knowledge in the definition of fragments and in the transition rules*

-*Con:*
-* *quite dense paper, hard to follow in its details.*
-* *not clear how the end-to-end training is working: more details and clearer explanations are needed*
+**Thank you for your incredibly positive review!**

 *<strong>Questions:</strong>*
 * *how does the performance change with the size and complexity of the grammar? i.e. what is the dependency on the number of fragments?*

 Thank you for this question!
-The number of fragments is not a parameter we directly control, so we prefer to think of how the performance depends on the motif collection strategy.
+The number of fragments is not a parameter we directly control, so we prefer to think about how the performance depends on the motif collection strategy.
 In our paper, we tried three strategies:
 * Fragments from literature (GC)
 * Fragments from expert segmentation (HOPV, PTC)
 * Fragments from heuristic algorithm (GC, HOPV, PTC)